RayHightower/RayHightower.com/_posts/2021-03-08-vision-and-eos.markdown

 The book contains exhaustive procedures for wrestling with the above questions, along with frameworks for thinking about the answers.

 For example, _Rocks_ are the key initiatives that the company must complete quarterly in order to achieve annual business goals.
 Every short-term activity, no matter how small, is connected to a long-term goal.
-Every member of the organization is knows how their work fits into the bigger picture.
+Every member of the organization knows how their work fits into the bigger picture.
 The result: All members of the team start rowing in the same direction.
 And the organization becomes unstoppable.

 ### One Example: Core Values

 As defined in the book _Traction_, core values are a small set of vital and timeless guiding principles for a company.
 Here are the core values of Bridgetown Partners:

 * **Collaboration**.
-Our leadership team learned long ago that we can achieve more by collaborating internally (between members of our team) and externally (with our clients and vendors).
+Bridgetown's leadership team learned long ago that we can achieve more by collaborating internally (between members of our team) and externally (with our clients and vendors).
 In every interaction, we seek to achieve win/win arrangements where all parties would welcome the chance to do business again.
 * **Community Service**.
-Members of Bridgetown Partners give back to the communities where we live and conduct business.
+Members of Bridgetown give back to the communities where we live and conduct business.
 Scouting, adult literacy, martial arts, and job training are a few of the areas where our team members contribute to the community.
 * **Profit**.
 Bridgetown is a business.
 Therefore, we must generate a profit.
 Our profit motive is tempered by our first two core values: Collaboration and Community Service.

 Great companies can differ in their values.
 The key is to have consistent values that are good for the long-term health of the company, its clients, and the community.